 Post-pandemic, and thanks to rising fuel costs, new tax incentives, and global supply shortages, many companies are returning their manufacturing efforts to North America and the U.S. itself in many cases.
 Companies will need to rely increasingly on countries like Mexico and Canada, who the U.S. has friendly trade agreements with, rather than overseas options like China.
 This is a good thing for manufacturing jobs in our country—from assemblers and packers to floor managers and other warehouse jobs, expect to see more onshore jobs being filled as 2022 rolls on.

-How a Staffing Agency Can Help You Find Your Next Manufacturing Job
+How a Staffing Agency Can Help You Find or Fill Your Next Manufacturing Job

 The manufacturing industry has been changing for the past few decades, and 2022 will be no different.
 Regardless of the trends we expect to see as the year goes on, manufacturing jobs still need to be filled.

 Are you a manufacturing professional looking for a new opportunity?
 Partnering with a staffing agency and an expert manufacturing recruiter is a great way to find a job you love.
 Your recruiter will take the time to get to know you—your background, skill set, and career goals.
 From there, you’ll work together to find roles that help you succeed and advance your career in the manufacturing space.

 Partnering with a manufacturing job recruiter is a benefit to you in more ways than one.
 In addition to finding a top-paying job, you’re making a connection that can benefit you down the road, especially when you consider that having a recruiter in your corner grows your professional network exponentially.
 Invest in your future and consider turning to a professional staffing firm when you’re ready for a new role in manufacturing.

 Contact Opti Staffing Today